fhoedemakers/retroJam/README.md

    ./pico_shared/bld.sh -c8
    ```

-4. Flash the resulting `.uf2` file to your RP2350 board.
+4. Flash the resulting `.uf2` file from the `releases` folder to your RP2350 board.

 ## Hardware